dzegel/DynamockServer/README.md

         - required: true
     - content:
         - type: string
+        - required: false
         - description: The body of the response.
-        - required: false, when `null` or not specified it is treated as if an empty string is provided.
+When `null` or not specified it is treated as if an empty string is provided.
     - headerMap:
         - type: map of string to string
+        - required: false
         - description: Header parameters to be included in the response's header map.
-        - required: false, when `null` or not specified it is treated as if an empty map is provided.
+When `null` or not specified it is treated as if an empty map is provided.

 ## Planned work
 - `/expectation-suite/list` endpoint